VRConservation/geosp/chapters/07_qgis.md

 In this map, you'll notice that higher species richness is aggregated by hexagons in the foothill regions on either side of Sierra Nevada, and the lowest richness is at higher elevations.
 In the Styling panel under Rendering, you can use the slider to decrease the opacity and look underneath the layer.
 It might be interesting to import a hillshade layer to understand better where each hexagon lies or a lighter OSM basemap to see more reference cities and geography.

-Go back to QMS, type hillshade in the search function, and add the ESRI world hillshade.
+Return to QMS, type hillshade in the search function, and add the ESRI world hillshade.
 With Richness Stats selected, open the Styling pane and try different selections for the Layer blending mode.
 Multiply and Hard Light appear to be the best.
 If the layer disappears, you may need to click on Classify  to re-classify.

 ### Layout/webmap
 We won't go into depth to create a layout for exporting your map.
 The steps are as follows: